13 Types of Common Pain

 The second most common painful problem is back pain, ranging anywhere from the upper back, middle back or lower back or all three areas.

-1. Upper Back: Refers to the area near the shoulder blade ( Middle Trapezius muscle).
+1. Upper Back: Refers to the area near the shoulder blade (Middle Trapezius muscle).
 The muscles are just off the center.
-This is usually related to arm movements, such as sports, manual work, and exercise causing nerve to become trapped and the movement of blood and energy through the muscles to become blocked.
+This is usually related to arm movements, such as sports, manual work, and exercise causing nerves to become trapped and the movement of blood and energy through the muscles to become blocked.
 The sensation is aching or a stabbing pain.
 The pain is felt when taking a deep breath.